kyte-one/airlyftone-docs/docs/campaign/quests/indexers.md

 Based on what indexing protocol is implemented at your product to store on-chain data, you can select based on your requirements and then move ahead with the creation of on-chain decentralized action.
 Let's take a deep dive look at how we can create a decentralized action using Indexing Protocol integration.

 - Login to AirLyft and create an event.
-On the event page, click on the select Apps tab where you can find the Graph Indexer integration block.
+On the event page, click on the Quests tab where you can find the Graph Indexer integration block.

 ![Indexer Integration](../../images/indexMain.png)